oaltinok/HEP_Tools/README.md

 * In MC Analysis, most of the time the Reconstructed Parameter (Momentum, Energy, Angle, etc...) agrees with TRUE Parameter
 * Some cases, TRUE vs RECO plot does not create a good x = y distribution, in such cases we apply a correction factor
 * MATLAB Functions designed to find a linear correction factor for Reconstructed values

+### dEdX Profile
+* EM Shower Profile for Different Shower Lengths
+* Input File:
+	* Each row is unique to a single EM Shower
+	* Each column is total cluster energy in a plane
+* Output:
+	* EM Shower Profile Plots for different Number of Planes
+* Algorithm:
+	1. Read Input File
+	2. Group EM Showers by Plane Numbers
+		* 4-Plane Showers
+		* 5-Plane Showers
+		* ..
+		* 30-Plane Showers
+		* etc..
+	3. Normalize EM Showers to the MAX Cluster energy in each Group
+		* Each group is normalized uniquely
+	4. Plot Each Group Separately
+		* Prints out plot for each group

 ## Setup: